DaveMadden/DaveMadden/README.md

 ## About Me

+- 🔭 I’m currently working as a building prototype Open Source Intelligence tools with Vannevar Labs.
-- 🔭 I’m currently building an AI-powered interactive video tutor with Kyron Learning.
+- 👨🏻‍🏫 Formerly rebuilt the UI for an AI-powered interactive video tutor with Kyron Learning.
 - ⠕ Formerly at [Replit](www.replit.com) where I worked on things like:
   - bug triage bots
   - bug fixes